The Best of Me (Rick Astley album)

-The Best of Me is a greatest hits album by English singer-songwriter Rick Astley.
+The Best of Me is a greatest hits album by British singer-songwriter Rick Astley.
 It was released on 25 October 2019 by RCA Records and BMG.
 The album includes the single "Every One of Us", which was released in September 2019.
-The Best of Me reached number 4 on the UK Albums Chart and number 1 on the UK Independent Albums chart.
+The Best of Me reached No. 4 on the UK Albums Chart and No. 1 on the UK Independent Albums chart.

 The album has two discs, a disc of old recordings, and a second disc that consists of new recordings of "reimagined" old songs with new interpretation.
 It includes a stripped-back, slowed-down version of "Never Gonna Give You Up" accompanied by pianoforte.
 It also includes a new song, "Every One of Us", which was released on 12 September 2019 as the first single from the album with a post on Twitter from Astley, who also confirmed the title of the album and its release date.

 In 2024, it was re-issued with additional tracks and re-titled The Best of Me - Never Edition, in cross promotion with his memoirs Never.